JuliaMath/Polynomials.jl/docs/src/extending.md

 AliasPolynomial(3 + 2*x + 3*x^2 + 4*x^3)
 ```

-The viewpoint that a polynomial represents a vector of coefficients  leads to a desire to inherit vector operations when possible.
+The viewpoint that a polynomial represents a vector of coefficients  leads to an expectation that vector operations should match when possible.
 Scalar multiplication is a vector operation, so it seems reasonable to override the broadcast machinery to implement an in place operation (e.g. `p .*= 2`).
 By default, the polynomial types are not broadcastable over their coefficients.
 We would need to make a change there and modify the `copyto!` function:

 ```jldoctest AliasPolynomial